kubeflow/model-registry/docs/mr_go_library.md

 }
 ```

-Create a new `ModelVersion` for the previous registered model
+Create a `ModelVersion` for the registered model

 ```go
 versionName := "VERSION_NAME"